 Lydian mode chord chart

-Lydian mode differs with one note from the major scale, something that affect the IV chord in chord progressions.
-This make diatonic progressions less viable, but on the same time some new chord possibilities turns up.
-Chords that in Major/Ionian are atonal, such as II6/9, iii9, Vmaj7 and vii.
+Lydian mode differs with one note from the major scale, something that affect the IV chord in Lydian-based chord progressions.
+This makes diatonic progressions less viable, but at the same time some new chord possibilities turns up.
+Chords that in Major/Ionian are atonal, such as II6/9, iii9, Vmaj7 and vii may be use in progressions with Lydian flavor.

 Chords in Lydian modes